 Our three subject areas or disciplines, CLCS, Clinical Speech and Language Studies and Centre for Deaf Studies, share a common goal: the scientific investigation of language and speech.

 On this website you will find details of courses for undergraduate, postgraduate and visiting students by clicking on the relevant links, together with contact details of staff, their research and publications, and much more information.

 If you have any further queries or suggestions please do not hesitate to contact us using the contact information provided here.

-Professor John Saeed, Head of School
+Dr Martine Smith, Head of School